 - deficit reduction costs;

-- expenses for developing and maintaining permanent websites;
+- expenses for developing and maintaining personal, corporate or institutional websites;

 - expenses for off-the-shelf digital solutions, such as ticketing systems, customer relationship management software, etc.;

 - expenses incurred prior to the application deadline date;

 - expenses related to renovating or constructing a building;

 - expenses for which funding has already been granted by the Canada Council or another funder.